Mazees/ets2-nfc-toll/README.md

 ---

 <p align="center">
-  Made with ❤️ for ETS2 community
+  Made with love for ETS2 community
 </p>